Are Bonsai Trees Poisonous to Cats?

 If you have been gifted a bonsai tree and don’t know the particular species, photograph the plant on your phone for identification.
 Compare the photo to other popular bonsai trees online.
 Find your particular bonsai plant, so the proper treatment is administered.

-Poisoning First Aid Relief
+Bonsai Tree Poisoning First Aid Relief for Cats

 If you are certain your cat has ingested some part of a toxic species bonsai tree, you can administer first aid that might offer relief and improve survival rate, while waiting for veterinary intervention.